austins/SmoothNanners.Web/README.md

 The [SmoothNanners](https://smoothnanners.com) website.
 A portal with links to my other websites and content.

-Built with ASP.NET Core Razor Pages.
-The website currently has two pages (home page + error page), but may be modified to support more content in the future.
-This also serves as a template for future projects.
+Built with ASP.NET Core Razor Pages and statically generated.
+The website currently has two pages, but may be modified to support more content in the future; it primarily serves as a template for future projects.

 # Development
 Run `pnpm run dev` to have asset files watched and built as changes are saved.